EDUCBA Logo

 Explanation

-When it comes to combining the cells than the concatenate function is the easiest way to combine the data into one cell.
+When it comes to combining the cells, the concatenate function is the easiest way to combine the data into one cell.
 This function can save from working overnight by quickly combining the data from the cells.

-Concatenate function can be used by the formula or by simply using the “&” sign.
+The formula can use the concatenate function or simply the “&” sign.
 The data that can be combined from the cells can be in any form; it may be

 • Text